How to Become a Certified Health Education Specialist

 - Five or more active years as a Certified Health Education Specialist

-- For Non-CHES® or CHES® with less than five years in active status
+- For Non-CHES® or CHES® with less than five years in active status and five years experience

 - Master’s degree or higher in a discipline of health education.
-This could include: health education, community health education, public health education, school health education, etc. or
+This could include health education, community health education, public health education, school health education, etc. or

 - Five years of experience as a health education specialist.
 This must be proven by: